kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 * Add field and label selectors to authorization attributes for List, Watch, and DeleteCollection verbs.
 * Add field and label selectors to webhook authorization types.
-* Add field and label selectors to SelfSubjectAccessReview (SSAR) and SubjectAccessReview (SAR).
+* Add field and label selectors to SelfSubjectAccessReview (SSAR), SubjectAccessReview (SAR), and LocalSubjectAccessReview.
 * Update node authorizer to restrict on nodeName field selector.

 ### Non-Goals